Got Questions? Need inspiration?

 We will have your first draft of the album design to you within 10-15 business days from receipt of your deposit and images.
 During peak times, usually around major holidays and the weeks leading up to Christmas it might take a little longer.

-How long does it take to receive my album?
+How long does it take to receive my wedding album?

-We can’t put a timeline on delivery as the review/proofing process relies on your involvement so depends on how long it takes you to get back to us with changes and how many rounds of changes.
+We can’t put a timeline on delivery as the review/proofing process relies on your involvement, so depends on how long it takes you to get back to us with changes as well as how many rounds of changes.

-Depending on workload and if its around peak season or holiday periods, it may take up to 5 days to get revisions back to you to review.
+Depending on workload and if its around peak season or holiday periods, it may take 5 days or more to get revisions back to you to review.
 To give you an idea, generally most couples approve the design after 2-3 rounds of changes.
 For this reason we also can not guarantee a timeline or delivery date.

-Once you approve the album design for print, production takes around 2-3 weeks plus allow 2-7 days for shipping depending on what part of Australia you live and whether you are in a major city or regional.
+Once you approve the album design for print, production takes around 2-3 weeks.
+Plus allow time for delivery.
+Australia: allow 2-7 days for shipping depending on what part of Australia you live and whether you are in a major city or regional.
+International: allow around 2-3 weeks.
+We do provide tracking details when shipping so you can follow the status of your delivery.

 How do I care for my album?